avinashmishra11/Flask-API-Download-URL-FIle/ReadMe.txt

 #Flask restful API for file downloading

-Make sure you have MySQL.
+Make sure you have MySQL database and Python version 2.7 and above.

 ## Flask Restful API
 A simple Flask Restful API using Flask-restful